tammariah/CSE-6214/README.md

 ## 1. Objective

 ## 2. Features
-### 2.1 User Control
+### 2.1 General User Control
 #### 2.1.1 Roles
 * Buyer- search, compare, return, and buy products
-* Seller- add, sell, and recieve payments for avaliable products
+* Seller- sell, and recieve payments for avaliable products
 * Admin- approve/block new user accounts and products, oversee buyer and seller actions
 #### 2.1.2 New Profile
 * New users can create a profile